-In a few minutes we were again on board.
+"Pull away, my lads!" exclaimed our captain, and in a few moments we were again on board.
 Thus ended my first day's experience of the land of all our hopes.

 OH!
 CAN YOU LEAVE YOUR NATIVE LAND?

 A CANADIAN SONG.